-RX (receive) mode: Duplicates the data that gets sent to the source and forwards it to the Target Port.
+RX (receive) mode: Duplicates the data that send to the source and forwards it to the Target Port.

-Both (transmit and receive) mode: Duplicate both the data transmitted from and data sent to the source port, and forwards all the data to the assigned Target Port.
+Both (transmit and receive) mode: Duplicate both the data transmitted from and data send to the source port, and forwards all the data to the assigned Target Port.